 Missouri waterfowl hunting capabilities within this Association are well defined throughout the pages of this web site.
 This page covers less of the Association capabilities and more of the intangible finer points that makes it all work.

 Self guided Missouri waterfowl hunting is balancing the wetlands with over all Association hunter profiles.
 The intent is never to have more waterfowl hunters than blind space for them.
 Further counted into the equation are the field hunters as well as the growing population of wade-in and layout boat hunters.

-This works well for most of the season having blinds available at ay time.
+This works well for most of the season having blinds available at any time.
 Usually blinds are open on each of our wetlands areas.
 The other than usual times include the opening weekend and during sharp peak migrations.
 During those periods sharing blinds does happen.
 That point alone about the need to share blinds at select times when normally it is not a case does spoil the hunter.

 Within the three states MAHA leases private land Missouri is by far the best as it has the right habitat on the large scale required to attract hundreds of thousands of ducks and geese.
-We manage six wetlands, one dry land near a power plant cooling lake that has open water through any winter and over a thousand watershed lakes and farm ponds spread on tens of thousands of acres of private land we lease.
+We manage five wetlands, one dry land near a power plant cooling lake that has open water through any winter and over a hundred watershed lakes and farm ponds spread on tens of thousands of acres of private land we lease.